 - the nail matrix, which is the tissue at the bottom of the nail

-- the area where the nail meets the fingertip, called the hyponychium
+- the area where the nail meets the fingertip (hyponychium)

-- the small, pale semicircle at the base of the nail, called the lunula
+- the small, pale semicircle at the base of the nail, known as the lunula

 When do nail symptoms occur?

-Treatments for nail problems due to PsA will focus on managing the underlying condition and relieving any pain.
-These treatments may include the following.
+Treatments for psoriatic nail problems will focus on managing the underlying condition and relieving any pain.
+These treatments may include the following:

 Medicated creams can help alleviate symptoms in the nail and nail bed.
 The type of medication in the cream can vary, depending on the problem.

-For instance, some creams contain medications to slow the growth of cells, which may help with hyperkeratosis.
-Other creams can include steroids to reduce inflammation and damage.
+Some creams contain medications to slow the growth of cells, which may help with hyperkeratosis.
+Others contain steroids to reduce inflammation and damage.

-A doctor might also recommend applying topical vitamin D cream.
+A doctor may also recommend applying topical vitamin D cream.

-When a doctor uses them to treat nail symptoms, these injections can be painful.
+Steroid injections to treat nail symptoms can be painful.
 Also, the surrounding nail or matrix may become weak after a person stops receiving the injections.

-Doctors can carry out this procedure in a clinic, or they may recommend specialty equipment for an individual to use at home.
+Doctors can carry out this procedure in a clinic, or they may recommend specialty equipment for home use.

 General PsA treatments

-Some OTC medicated creams may also help if the nails are at risk of infection.
-They typically include two main ingredients: salicylic acid and tar.
+Some OTC medicated creams may help if the nails are at risk of infection.
+They typically include two main ingredients: Salicylic acid and tar.

-General nail care is essential for people with PsA.
-Sustaining new injuries to the nail may trigger a symptom flare-up, so people should try to avoid activities that may damage their hands or nails.
+General nail care is essential for people with nail psoriasis.
+Sustaining new injuries to the nail may trigger a symptom flare-up, so people should try to avoid activities that can damage their hands or nails.

-Be sure to follow a doctor or dermatologist’s instructions on how to care for the nails each day.
+People should be sure to follow a doctor or dermatologist’s instructions on daily nail care.
 This may include carefully washing underneath the nail each day and keeping the nails short to prevent breaks.

 Some other nail care tips include: